Ballyteague GFC

-Ballyteague GFC is a Gaelic football club in Kilmeage, County Kildare, Republic of Ireland, club of the year in 1980, winners of junior, and intermediate in successive years 1972-1973 and senior finalists in 1974.
+Ballyteague GFC is a Gaelic football club in Kilmeage, County Kildare, Ireland, club of the year in 1980, winners of junior, and intermediate in successive years 1972-1973 and senior finalists in 1974.

 History

 RIC records from 1890 show that Boherkill and Kilmoney club had 50 members with officers listed as Edward Delaney, Edward Loughlin, and John Flynn senior and junior listed as officers.
 Ballyteague affiliated 1927–51, founded by Mick Behan, Paddy Nugent and Jack Gilligan while Dinny Dunny, father of Pat, was one of the original players.
 The original colours were vertical stripes of red and green.

 Gaelic football

 After re-affiliating in 1951, Ballyteague won Junior B in 1962.
-Joe McTeague, Seamus Brennan, Martin Nugent, John Jacob and later Tommy Herbert spearheaded their from junior to senior in three years.
+Joe McTeague, Seamus Brennan, Michael Nugent, John Jacob and later Tommy Herbert spearheaded their from junior to senior in three years.
 Their introduction to senior football was an eight-point win over Round Towers and they then eliminated Clane and played a memorable three-game semi-final saga against area side St. Wolstan's.
 At half time in the 1974 county final they were 0-5 to 0-1 ahead against Carbury, but failed to score in the second half and lost 2-9 to 0–5.
 When they were promoted to senior again after 1991 they beat Sarsfields and Round Towers in the championship.
-The club stages the popular Herbert Cup tournament.
-Famous supporters include Pat Nevin (former Everton Great) and Tom Doyle who once quoted "Are you bringin on a sub or what?"
+The club stages the Herbert Cup tournament.